stephenlprice/CloudHome/docs/Welcome.md

 ### Data Models

-If you want to learn more about the data models used by our `APIs`, you can find them at the bottom of this page.
+If you want to learn more about the data models used by our `APIs`, you can find them at the bottom of the left-hand navigation.
 Here is an example:
 </br>

 ```json json_schema